rkuma183/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 * variable definitions in a clear-text file loaded into <strong>operating system variables</strong>.
 * physical HSMs (Hardware Security Modules)
-* cloud-base KMS (Key Management Service) from Amazon
+* cloud-base KMS (Key Management Service) such as from Amazon

 ## Advantages

+Vault is useful for both enterprise as well as by smaller startup teams.

-Vault provides higher level policy management, secret leasing, audit logging, and automatic revocation.
+Vault provides high-level policy management, secret leasing, audit logging, and automatic revocation.

 Vault forces a mandatory lease contract with clients.
-All secrets read from Vault have an associated lease which enables operations to audit key usage, perform key rolling, and ensure automatic revocation.
+All secrets read from Vault have an associated lease to enable key usage auditing, perform key rolling, and ensure automatic revocation.
 Vault provides multiple revocation mechanisms to give operators a clear "break glass" procedure after a potential compromise.

-What's more, it's suitable for enterprise scenarios as well as smaller startup teams.

 <a name="InstallServer"></a>

 ## Install Vault server

-Vault is an open source tool that can be deployed to any environment, and does not require any special hardware.
-This makes it well suited for cloud environments where HSMs are not available or are cost prohibitive.

 There are several ways to obtain a running instance of Hashicorp Vault, listed from easiest to most difficult:

-A) You don't need a local machine if you use a cloud service
+A) You don't need a local machine if you use a Vault cloud service

-B) <a href="#DockerHub">Pull an image from Docker Hub</a> within a cloud instance.

-C) Use a Dockerfile to build your own Docker image.
+B) <a href="#Dockerfile">Use a Dockerfile to build your own Docker image.</a>

+C) <a href="#DockerHub">Pull an image from Docker Hub</a>

 D) <a href="Homebrew">Use Homebrew to install Vault natively on you Mac</a>.